top of page

 • using journaling and other exercises to create closeness, connection, and community

 The registration fee is $195 and covers one 4-workshop series.
-Can’t attend live?
-No problem.
-We’ll send you the Zoom recordings and program materials if you register.
+You can purchase the program materials and Zoom recordings from the last time we offered the program here

 "Hands down one of the best programs I've ever been to.